ds-04/cobbler_deploy/README.md

 __--tags=distros -e add_local_distro='True'__

-  (If you have lots of ISOs which originated from remote sources you may which to also add -e add_download_distro='False')
+  (If you have lots of ISOs which originated from remote sources you may which to also add -e add_download_distro='False' to focus on local only)

 # Removal operations